stfxecutables/model_variance/drafts/details.md

 the most dramatic / obvious effect.
 In general, the stronger the hparam perturbation (larger $p$), the wider the global accuracy distributions.

+IMO the effects below are too subtle to be publication-worthy, and suggest choosing stronger perturbations.

 ![Accuracy distributions on Anneal data](anneal_accs__bigviolin.png).
 ![Accuracy distributions on Vehicle data](vehicle_accs__bigviolin.png).